-

 At University of Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-Through an on-site assessment, the research will assess energy usage and efficiency to pinpoint operational demands, maintenance issues, and outdated equipment.
-Utilize data on energy consumption to comprehend usage trends and assess potential energy-saving measures.
-Adopt audit suggestions by modifying operations.
+Through an on-site baseline assessment, the energy usage and efficiency to pinpoint operational demands, maintenance issues, and outdated equipment will be assessed.
+Data on energy consumption will be collected to determine usage trends and assess potential energy-saving measures.

-The project team will assist wastewater treatment plant operators in routinely assessing the facilities' state, their operation, and the equipment's remaining usable life.
+For the first time in the wastewater industry, this project will focus on combining/merging all three pillars of (1) equipment, (2) process and (3) monitoring into a novel, universal control framework called ACET (Adaptive Control for Energy Efficient Treatment).
+ACET considers the pillars to be inextricably linked and therefore should be operated holistically in order to achieve the maximum energy efficiency of the wastewater infrastructure.
+The project team will assist WWTP operators in assessing the facilities' state, their operation, and the equipment's remaining usable life.
 Older technology is less effective, might be expensive to fix, and often uses more energy.
 The aeration phase will serve as the starting point for efficiencies because it is this operation that uses the most energy in a wastewater treatment plant.

-Meeting energy goals and identifying new potential for efficiency requires training treatment system operators on the connection between energy efficiency and facility operations.
-By involving the operators in the process and soliciting their input, efficiency measures are proposed and accepted.
-Since the operators are involved in the procedures every day across all stages of the facility, their knowledge is important.
+Meeting energy goals and identifying new potential for efficiency requires training WWTP operators on the connection between energy efficiency and facility operations.
+By involving the operators in the process and soliciting their input, efficiency measures can be implemented.
+Since the operators are involved in the every day procedures across all stages of the facility, their knowledge is important